 This certificate is granted by the Nevada Board of Pardon Commissioners, which is also responsible for granting pardons.
 The Governor, Supreme Court Justices, and the Attorney General are all on this board.
 In order to request this Certification of Good Conduct, a person must submit an application to the board.
 The board will investigate the situation and have an initial review.
 They will then have an informal hearing with the applicant.
 It is best to have an attorney when you go through this process to ensure that you are taking all of the proper steps.

 Currently, this certificate is not a popular way to go as the board rarely grants the certificate.
 It may be better to apply for a pardon instead.
 If you are looking to clean up your record this way, contact our firm right away.
-At Okabe & Haushalter, an experienced criminal defense attorney can advise you on which path is best for you.
+At Okabe & Haushalter, an experienced Las Vegas criminal defense lawyer can advise you on which path is best for you.
 We will walk you through every step of the way.